Check engine message on Fiat: what does it mean?

 Can you drive with the message “Have engine checked” on Fiat?

-Yes, it is sometimes possible to continue driving if your Fiat does not show power loss or abnormal behaviour.
+Yes, it is sometimes possible to continue driving if your Fiat shows no power loss or abnormal behaviour.
 However, if the vehicle enters limp mode, accelerates poorly, or runs irregularly, a quick diagnosis is recommended.

 Why does the message “Have engine checked” appear on a Fiat?